-The employee must be provided with a formal invite to the meeting, in writing, containing the following: -
+The employee must be provided with a formal invite to the meeting, in writing, containing the following:

-- A clear description of the alleged misconduct. - Copies of any witness statements which are relevant to the facts. - Reference to the appropriate workplace policies outlining what may be considered an act of misconduct.
-It is always good practice to include a copy of any policy. - Confirmation of the time, date, and place of the meeting and if anyone else will be present. - Confirmation that the employee has a right to be accompanied to the meeting by a colleague or Trade Union representative. - Notification of the range of possible outcomes up to and including dismissal. - A template letter can be found in the document library.
+- · A clear description of the alleged misconduct. - Copies of any witness statements and all other evidence which is relevant to the facts. - Reference to the appropriate workplace policies outlining what may be considered an act of misconduct.
+It is always good practice to include a copy of any policy. - Confirmation of the time, date, and place of the meeting and if anyone else will be present.